ITE 115 - Introduction to Computer Applications and Concepts » Spring 2022 » Module 4 Quiz

 Which of the following is not an advantage of saving documents in the cloud?

-A. You can access the documents when you are not connected to the Internet.
+A. You can access the documents from any device connected to the Internet.

 B. You can easily share the documents with others.